kaburkett/office-pranks/README.md

 * Replace `ciscotel:3216` with the extension of the user you wish to call.
 * `-w 30000` is the switch that determines ms between calls.
 * Must be run on the local network.

+## Issues
+Opens Issues by Julia Michaels on users browser at startup

+ * Must be added to user's startup folder
+ * Should only be used for people who have issues.